codemonkeysio/ledger-live-verify-and-install/README.md

 chmod u+x install-ledger-live.sh
 ```

-Running 'chmod u+x` on the files grants only the owner of the file execution permissions.
+Running `chmod u+x` on the files grants only the owner of the file execution permissions.

 Then verify Ledger Live by running: